Scraft161/yafpm-apt/README.md

 5. Keep the code fast and lightweight ie not 500 lines of repetitive slow code that can easily compacted into 10 lines.
 6. Try to avoid spamming the user, (Adding a verbose function #soon).

-These are the 6 rules to follow try your best to follow them, and have a pleasant bug-free coding experience.
+These are the 6 rules, try your best to follow them, and have a pleasant bug-free coding experience.

 NOTE: if you are finished with your addition please tag your branch with "Ready" and create a pull request, I will add the code in a way that is compliant with my personal formatting rules and give proper credit, after I have done that i will reject the pull request so you can continue with development.